Education, Health and Care Plans (EHCP)

 Click here to view the timescales document.

 • Making a decision at panel: we will decide if your child needs an assessment or not based on the evidence provided.
+When making a decision, we'll review a wide range of evidence including:

-• Writing a draft plan: Within twelve weeks of the request, if it is agreed that your child needs an education health and care plan (EHCP), we will start to write a draft.
-This can take between two and three weeks.
+• Writing a draft plan: If it is agreed that an EHCP is needed, we will start to write a draft plan.
 We will send you a copy of the draft EHCP and you will have 15 days to respond in writing.

 SENSAP